Ring Doorbell Comparison: Which One Should You Buy?

 Laggy Ring app

 Overall, we’ve found the Ring app to be a little bit on the slow side.
-The app gives you access to your live camera feed, but since it’s a bit laggy, we recommend adding a subscription to Ring Protect Plus (only $10 a month) so you can use cloud storage and review feeds later.
+The app gives you access to your live camera feed, but since it’s a bit laggy, we recommend adding a subscription to Ring Standard (only around $10 a month) so you can use cloud storage and review feeds later.

 Field of view